MicrosoftDocs/sql-docs/docs/tools/distributed-replay/replay-trace-data.md

 [!INCLUDE [distributed-replay-sql-server-2022](../../includes/distributed-replay-sql-server-2022.md)]

-You can start a distributed replay with the Microsoft [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Distributed Replay feature after you have prepared the input trace data.
+You can start a distributed replay with the Microsoft [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Distributed Replay feature after you've prepared the input trace data.
 For more information, see [Prepare the Input Trace Data](../../tools/distributed-replay/prepare-the-input-trace-data.md).

 Use the administration tool **replay** option to initiate the event replay stage of the distributed replay.
 This stage consists of two parts: the trace data dispatch and the starting and synchronizing of the distributed replay.